dhanushka2001/OpenGL-3D-Render-Recorder/README.md

       glBindBuffer(GL_ARRAY_BUFFER, 0);
   }
   ```
+* Screen recording is slightly complicated when V-Sync is OFF as this means the FPS can change, so you have to choose carefully which frames to use.
+In order to get a smooth 60fps screen recording of a window with variable FPS you will need to take a frame every 60th of a second, which might mean discarding excess frames if the FPS>60, or reusing frames if the FPS<60.
+My current code just takes every next frame and feeds it to the FFmpeg pipe to encode a video and forces it to 60fps regardless of the FPS the frames were displayed at.
+This is why I was having the problem where high FPS led to a "slowed" screen recording, and low FPS led to a "sped-up" screen recording, as when there is high FPS my program is "slowing" the frames down to 60fps, and vice versa for low FPS.
+For now I am just going to keep V-Sync ON, so I don't have to deal with this problem, but maybe in the future I can tackle it.
+V-Sync being ON is just generally a good idea anyway as it eliminates screen-tearing.

 <!-- FONT LOADER AND TEXTURE ATLAS -->
 <!-- QUAD TEXT SHADERS (TALK ABOUT OPENGL OLD vs NEW (FIXED FUNCTION vs SHADER BASED) -->